 Or how about when you are dieting and that little piece of cake temptingly calls you and you find yourself breaking the diet plan and end up eating a whole cake on your own.

-As hilarious and exaggerated the above-mentioned scenarios sound like, they are anything but unreal.
-These are real life and pretty serious issues and the name for this often-unnoticed phenomenon is; ‘WHAT THE HELL’ EFFECT.
+As hilarious and exaggerated as the above-mentioned scenarios sound, they are anything but unreal.
+These are real-life and pretty serious issues and the name for this often-unnoticed phenomenon is; ‘WHAT THE HELL’ EFFECT.

 WHAT IS IT?